La Paz is well known for being one of the highest major cities in the world at an altitude of 3,500m above sea level.

 From La Paz, tourists often visit Copacabana and Isle de Sol next.

 You can take the local bus for 35 Bolivianos from the bus terminal or buy the tourist transfer that picks you up at your hotel for 40 Bolivianos pp. We booked our transfer with Diana Tours.

 La Paz to Salar de Uyuni

-Another popular route is to travel from La Paz to Salar de Uyuni to visit the unmissable Salt Flats.
+Another popular route is to travel from La Paz to Salar de Uyuni to take an unforgettable Uyuni Salt Flats tour.